• Free shipping on all orders

 2. Go About Your Normal Routine

-As you probably know, cats watch their owners carefully, and it’s possible that your cat is watching what you do in your new home.
-If you don’t follow your regular routine, it could make the cat nervous.
+As you probably know, cats watch their owners carefully, and your cat may be watching what you do in your new home.
+If you don’t follow your routine, it could make the cat nervous.

 Following the same routine as you did in your previous home will show your cat that nothing has changed.
 In addition, this will make your new house feel safe, just as your old home did.